dogmax/ToxicTagger/README.md

     /run toxictagger("Fire Blast(Rank 1)", {"Mankrik's Wife", "VanCleef", "Stranglethorn Panther"});

-Step 3: Bind the macro to scroll up+scroll down or use program like AutoHotkey to spam the macro 1000 times pr second.
+Step 3: Bind the macro to scroll up+scroll down or use program like AutoHotkey to spam the macro faster than your framerate.

 What you need: